gmurcho/nuke_tools_public/MassKnobModifier/readme.md

 This tool is a script that lets you mass edit a single knob of multiple nodes.
+It can either be by selection or by class.

 There are 3 modes: